 - 2012-02-17 v0.22: fixed issues

 - 2011-10-20: code hosted on bitbucket to ease contributions and bug tracking

 - 2010-01-24 v0.21: fixed support for big-endian CPUs, such as PowerPC Macs.

 - 2009-12-11 v0.20: small bugfix in OleFileIO.open when filename is not plain str.

 - 2009-12-10 v0.19: fixed support for 64 bits platforms (thanks to Ben G. and Martijn for reporting the bug)

 - see changelog in source code for more info.

-- Parse and read any OLE file such as Microsoft Office 97-2003 legacy document formats (Word .doc, Excel .xls, PowerPoint .ppt, Visio .vsd, Project .mpp), Image Composer and FlashPix files, Outlook messages, StickyNotes, Zeiss AxioVision ZVI files, Olympus FluoView OIB files, ...
+- Parse, read and write any OLE file such as Microsoft Office 97-2003 legacy document formats (Word .doc, Excel .xls, PowerPoint .ppt, Visio .vsd, Project .mpp), Image Composer and FlashPix files, Outlook messages, StickyNotes, Zeiss AxioVision ZVI files, Olympus FluoView OIB files, etc

 - List all the streams and storages contained in an OLE file